VictorGutierrez610/ABOUT-ME/README.md

 # 💫 About Me:
 Hello!
 I'm Victor, a Maritime Transport and Nautical Engineering graduate, currently in the final year of my Vocational Training in Web Development.
 My career path has led me to develop a strong interest in technology, particularly in web development and data analysis.

-I recently earned my Microsoft Azure DP-900 certification, which sparked my passion for Big Data, Artificial Intelligence, and the role of a Data Scientist/Data Engineer.
+I recently earned my Azure Data Fundamentals DP-900 certification, which sparked my passion for Big Data, Artificial Intelligence, and the role of a Data Scientist/Data Engineer.
 I am continuously learning and exploring new technologies to apply this knowledge to real-world scenarios.

 My professional goal is to find an opportunity in the field of data and AI, where I can contribute my skills and continue to grow in this exciting industry.
 ## 🌐 Socials: